Analysis of Boundary Conditions for Crystal Defect Atomistic Simulations: Introduction

-We express our thanks to Brian Van Koten who pointed out a flaw in how we employed lattice symmetries in Lemma 2.8 of a previous version \cite{2013-defects-v1} of the present paper, and through discussion helped us to resolve the issue.
+We thank Brian Van Koten who pointed out a substantial flaw in our construction of the edge dislocation predictor in an earlier version of this work, and made valuable comments that helped us resolve it.

-\subsubsection{Outline}
+\subsection{Outline}

-Our approach consists in placing the defect in an infinite crystalline environment, for simplicity say $\Z^d$, where $d \in \{2, 3\}$ is the space dimension, applying only a far-field boundary condition which encodes the macroscopic state of the system within which the defect is embedded.
-That is, we require $y(\ell) \sim \yd(\ell)$ as $|\ell| \to \infty$, where $y : \Z^d \to \R^m$ is the unknown {\em deformation} and $\yd$ some reference deformation defining the far-field boundary condition.
-We formulate the condition for an equilibrium configuration as a (local) energy minimisation problem,
+\quad Our approach consists in placing the defect in an infinite crystalline environment, for simplicity say $\Z^d$, where $d \in \{2, 3\}$ is the space dimension, applying a far-field boundary condition which encodes the macroscopic state of the system within which the defect is embedded.
+Let $w : \Z^d \to \R^m$ be the unknown displacement of the crystal, then we decompose $w = \up + u$, where $\up$ is a {\em predictor} that specifies the boundary condition through the requirement that the {\em corrector} $u$ belongs to a discrete energy space $\UsH$ (a canonical discrete variant of $\dot{H}^1(\R^d)$).
+We then formulate the condition for $w$ to be an equilibrium configuration as a (local) energy minimisation problem,

-over a suitable infinite-dimensional function space~$\Us^{1,2}$ (``energy space''), where $u = y - \yd$ is the {\em displacement} and $\E(u)$ is the energy difference between $\yd +u$ and $\yd$.
-(See \S~\ref{sec:model}.)
+where $\E(u)$ is the energy difference between the total displacement $w = \up +u$ and the {\em predictor} $\up$.

-We remark here that the choice of $\yd$ is crucial and cannot be arbitrary.
-In essence, it is required that $\yd$ is an ``approximate equilibrium'' in the far-field.
-Thus, $\yd$ can also be thought of as a {\em predictor}, and $u$ as a {\em corrector}.
-For the case of dislocations, the choice of $\yd$ is non-trivial, as the ``naive'' linear elasticity predictor does not take lattice symmetries correctly into account.
-In \S~\ref{sec:model:disl} we present a new construction that remedies this issue.
+The choice of $\up$ is not arbitrary.
+It is crucial that $\up$ is an ``approximate equilibrium'' in the far-field, which will be expressed through the requirement that $\del\E(0) \in (\UsH)^*$.
+It is clear that, if this condition fails, then $\inf \{\E(u) \sep u \in \UsH \} = -\infty$.
+For this reason, we think of $\up$ as a {\em predictor} and $u$ as a {\em corrector}.
+For the case of dislocations, the choice of $\up$ is non-trivial, as the ``naive'' linear elasticity predictor does not take lattice symmetries correctly into account.
+In \S~\ref{sec:dis:atm} we present a new construction that remedies this issue.

+We shall not be concerned with existence of solutions to \eqref{eq:intro:min}; even for the simplest classes of defects this is a difficult problem.
+Uniqueness can never be expected for realistic interatomic potentials.

-Next, we analyze the ``regularity'' of an equilibrium displacement field, $\ua \in \arg\min \E$.
-More precisely, we estimate the rate in terms of distance to the defect at which $\ua$ (and its discrete gradients of arbitrary order) approach zero.
-(See \S~\ref{sec:reg}).
+However, assuming that a solution to \eqref{eq:intro:min} does exist, we may then analyze its ``regularity''.
+More precisely, under a natural stability assumption we estimate the rate in terms of distance to the defect core at which $\ua$ (and its discrete gradients of arbitrary order) approach zero.
+For example, we will prove that